-- the regional need for specialized clinical care for cystic fibrosis; - the need of the institution for assistance, and its plans to attract complementary funding from other sources to develop a complete CF program; - the potential for the development of a comprehensive program for CF care, clinical research, and teaching; - the desire to collaborate with Cystic Fibrosis Canada and with other Canadian CF clinics, in a collective effort to advance the objectives of CF treatment, research, and teaching.
+- they provide specialized clinical care for cystic fibrosis; - Information regarding the CF population served within their jurisdiction (e.g. annual outpatients served per clinic) - the need of the institution for assistance, and its plans to attract complementary funding from other sources to develop a complete CF program; - the desire to collaborate with Cystic Fibrosis Canada and with other Canadian CF clinics, in a collective effort to advance the objectives of CF treatment, research, and teaching.

-(a) Payment of personnel - entry of data into the Canadian CF Registry

-All personnel compensated under a grant shall be considered employees of the institution in receipt of the grant, not of Cystic Fibrosis Canada.
-Please note that these are incentive grants and are not intended to provide full funding for clinic personnel.

-(b) Professional Development

-A component of Clinic Incentive grants is allocated for professional development of personnel, via attendance at CF-related meetings or conferences.
+- (a) Payment of personnel entry of data into the Canadian CF Registry - All personnel compensated under a grant shall be considered employees of the institution in receipt of the grant, not of Cystic Fibrosis Canada.
+Please note that these are incentive grants and are not intended to provide funding for clinic personnel. - (b) Professional Development - A component of Clinic Incentive Grants is allocated for professional development of personnel, via attendance at CF-related meetings or conferences.
 The amount of the travel component is determined by Cystic Fibrosis Canada.

-(a) Payment of grants

-Grant payments will be made at the beginning of each fiscal quarter, beginning 1 April, through the CF clinic's host institution.
-Cystic Fibrosis Canada Clinic Incentive grants are under the jurisdiction and allocated at the sole discretion of the CF Clinic Director.

-(b) Cancellation of grants

-Cystic Fibrosis Canada reserves the right to cancel a grant and to request the return of any unexpended funds, for appropriate cause.
+- (a) Payment of grants - Grant payments will be made in the second quarter of CF Canada's fiscal year, through the CF clinic's host institution.
+Cystic Fibrosis Canada Clinic Incentive grants are under the jurisdiction and allocated at the sole discretion of the CF Clinic Director. - (b) Cancellation of grants - Cystic Fibrosis Canada reserves the right to cancel a grant and to request the return of any unexpended funds, for appropriate cause.
 A grantee institution also may cancel a Clinic Incentive grant.
 In either case, 90 days written notice is required.